cloudpirates/podcast/README.md

 - Meet the DevRel or "the AdvoCast" - (45 mins - 1h)
 Meeting a DevRel and discussing a topic related to this role and landscape

-## Podcast (recorded offline):
+## Other video/audio (recorded offline):

 - Tech news (15 mins)
-The most interesting IT news, in short
+The most interesting IT news, in short!